Porges/ways-to-play/src/games/oicho-kabu/index.md

 seems to apply to gambling in general.{%endfn%} and it is still played there to this day.[@IllegalCardGamesToBeBanned]

 In Papua New Guinea it is known as <span lang="tpi">kawu</span> — clearly derived from the Japanese name.[@ThreeMoreNewGuineanCardGames p.
-54]{%fn%}It is worth noting that in the article @ThreeMoreNewGuineanCardGames the author’s informant definitely knows more about the history of the game; it is not “almost certainly European in origin”!{%endfn%} Further versions of this game are called <span lang="tpi">laki</span> (‘lucky’),[@ThreeNativeCardGames p.
-50] and a variant is described below.
+54]{%fn%}It is worth noting that in the article @ThreeMoreNewGuineanCardGames the author’s informant definitely knows more about the history of the game; it is not “almost certainly European in origin”!{%endfn%} Further versions of this game — of which there are many — are called <span lang="tpi">laki</span>
+(‘lucky’),[@ThreeNativeCardGames p.
+50] and some variants are described below.
+More extreme variations are described in their own article.

 <!-- derived from a Chinese game called luk luk faat? 祿祿發 -->